energywebfoundation/ocn-node/examples/README.md

 }
 ```

-You might recall seeing the same information printed to stdout when running the local OCN.
-The above request can be used
+You might recall briefly seeing the same information printed to stdout when running the local OCN.
+The above request can
-when registering yourself to a test or production OCN environment.
+be used when registering yourself to a test or production OCN environment.
 In our local development case, we can skip this
 manual step and use a script provided in the `ocn-demo` repository to save us some time.

 ```